Four Serging Techniques

 TIP: If the stitch is not catching the fabric's edge, this is due to the fabric stretching away from the needle after the blade has made the cut.
 Prior to serging, press a 1/2 inch hem, serge along the fold, and trim away the excess.

-Posted on Jan 24th, 2013 in online extras, how-to, tips & tricks, fundamentals, Pamela Leggett
+Posted on Jan 24th, 2013 in online extras, All How-To, tips & tricks, fundamentals, Pamela Leggett